mfzzf/ClaudeDeploy/README.md

 | `--ucloud-url <url>` | UCloud base URL (default: https://deepseek.modelverse.cn) | ❌ |

 ## 🔧 What It Does
+### Security Notes

+- Avoid passing passwords via CLI flags.
+Use the interactive prompt (input is hidden) or SSH agent.
+- Config files contain API keys.
+They are written with permission 600.
+- `--registry` is validated as a URL before use.

 ### Local Installation:
 1. **Checks** Node.js installation on your computer